MacTaggart-Stewart baronets

-The MacTaggart-Stewart Baronetcy, of Southwick in the Stewartry of Kirkcudbright, and Blairderry in the County of Wigtown, was a title in the Baronetage of the United Kingdom.
-It was created on 7 October 1892 for Mark John Stewart, who represented Wigtown Burghs and Kirkcudbrightshire in the House of Commons.
-The title became extinct on the death of the second Baronet in 1948.
+The MacTaggart-Stewart baronetcy, of Southwick in the Stewartry of Kirkcudbright, and Blairderry in the County of Wigtown, was a title in the Baronetage of the United Kingdom.
+It was created on 7 October 1892 for Mark John Stewart, who represented Wigtown Burghs from 1874 to 1880, and Kirkcudbrightshire from 1885, in the House of Commons.
+He added the surname MacTaggart in 1896 to 1906 (with some months in 1910).

+The title became extinct on the death of the 2nd Baronet, his fourth son, in 1948.